JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CAbs2"></a>CAbs2 / CNorm

-Returns the squared magnitude of this complex number, otherwise known as the complex norm.
+Returns the squared magnitude of a complex number, otherwise known as the complex norm.

 ```
 FUNCTION CAbs2 () AS DOUBLE